awsdocs/aws-cdk-guide/doc_source/permissions.md

 // project is imported into the CDK application const project = codebuild.Project.fromProjectName(this, 'Project', 'ProjectName');

-// project.role is undefined
+const policyStatement = new iam.PolicyStatement();
+// set up your policyStatement here using addResources, addActions, addCondition, etc.

-// this method call will have no effect project.addToRolePolicy(new iam.PolicyStatement()
+// project.role is undefined, so this method call will have no effect project.addToRolePolicy(policyStatement);
-  // ...
-);
 ```

 ## Grants<a name="permissions_grants"></a>